 The NRI can save themselves from double taxation by availing the relief from the Double Taxation Avoidance Agreement (DTAA) which is an agreement between India and foreign countries.

-Different agreements with different countries may vary in terms of taxation relief.
+Different agreements with different countries may vary in terms of tax relief.
 But broadly, the benefit is provided in two ways:

-If you are an NRI, than you are not required to pay taxes on your foreign income.
-You will have to pay taxes on the income which you have earned in india.
+If you are an NRI then you are not required to pay taxes on your foreign income.
+You will have to pay taxes on the income which you have earned in India.
 On the other hand, if you are an Indian Resident than all your Global incomes will be taxed in India.
-However, if you have paid taxes on such foreign incomes in the same country, than you can claim the relief as per the Double taxation Avoidance Agreements ( DTAA )
+However, if you have paid taxes on such foreign incomes in the same country, then you can claim the relief as per the Double Taxation Avoidance Agreements (DTAA)